Descanonge/neba/docs/source/config/usage.rst

 Input parameters
 ================

-The :class:`.ApplicationBase` class allows to retrieve the values of parameters from configuration files or from command line arguments (CLI), when :meth:`.ApplicationBase.start` is launched.
+The :class:`.Application` class allows to retrieve the values of parameters from configuration files or from command line arguments (CLI), when :meth:`.Application.start` is launched.
 It first parses command line arguments (unless deactivated) and then reads values from specified configuration files.
 Each time parameters are loaded from any kind of source, the parameters for the application object are immediately applied to it, since they can alter the rest of the process.

 The configuration values are retrieved by :class:`.ConfigLoader` objects adapted for each source.
 Its output will be a **flat** dictionary mapping keys to a